 - Film Adaptation, LIT 2000

 - 1st and 2nd Year Chinese (Mandarin), CHN 1001 & 1002

 - World Drama and Poetry, LIT 3061

 - Introduction to the Study of Literature, LIT 2050

 Experience in Field

-- Associate Professor of Literature and Film Studies, Point Loma Nazarene University, September 2009 – present
+- Professor of Film Studies, Point Loma Nazarene University, September 2009 – present

 Professional and Community Involvement